theqvd/qvd-docker-image-basicdesktop-ubuntu-mate-1604/README.md

 QVD basic desktop LXC image
 ===========================

-This is how to build a basic desktop LXC image for QVD using Docker.
+This is how to build a basic desktop QVD using Docker.

 It is a basic desktop with:
  * Libreoffice